makersacademy/takeaway-challenge/README_EG.md

 	- menu

+	Calls a list of dishes and prices

+	- price list

-		Listing out the dishes and their prices in hash format for the customer
+	Details available dishes and prices

 	- order

 	Storing a customer's order

 	- text

 	Verifying the customer's order via Twilio text message

 ## **5. Methods**